JRMeyer/kyrgyz-voice-hackathon/README.md

 Each member of the top team will be awarded a [Raspberry Pi 3B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), along with a 16G micro SD card.

-Each member of the second team will be awarded a [mirco:bit](https://tech.microbit.org/hardware/). along with a 16G micro SD card.
+Each member of the second team will be awarded a [mirco:bit](https://tech.microbit.org/hardware/) computer, along with a 16G micro SD card.

 Teams should not have more than five people.